-We could all use a vacation, so join in as Chef Izard takes us on a LIVE culinary journey, guiding us as we make coconut-braised pork belly, shrimp papaya salad, tuna poke, Thai-inspired rice crepes, and two BYOB cocktails.
-Plus, Stephanie included a pre-made rum cake for dessert!
+We could all use a vacation, so join in as Chef Stephanie takes us on a LIVE culinary journey, guiding us as we make coconut-braised pork belly, shrimp papaya salad, tuna poke, Thai-inspired rice crepes, and two BYOB cocktails.
+Plus, Chef Stephanie includes a pre-made rum cake for dessert!
 Also included are full-size bottles of This Little Goat Went To Tokyo and This Little Goat Went To Southeast Asia sauces — so the vacation will last long after your meal has ended.
 Wheels (and bottoms) up!

 Here’s How it Works: